-When Immigrant injured at work / on road, they are especially vulnerable because lack of family support and local knowledge to deal with the stress and complications of claiming procedures.
+When Immigrants injured at work / on road, they are especially vulnerable because lack of family support and local knowledge to deal with the stress and complications of claiming procedures.

-When it comes to the rights to be cared or be compensated, most of the immigrants find the convoluted process of claim is very daunting.
+When it comes to the rights to be cared or be compensated from injury, immigrants may find the convoluted process of claim is very daunting.

-The study has found that Immigrant or expat can have difficulty to apply the law correctly due to the convoluted system, or did not build up the evidence to representing yourself under the stress of injury.
+The study also found that Immigrants can have difficulty to apply the right law, or did not build up the evidence to representing yourself under the stress from injury.

 Injured at work / on road

-We know that Australia has a comprehensive social and legal system that can cover the injured at work, but would work-related injuries incurred overseas be covered by Australian workplace injury laws?
+We know that Australia has a comprehensive social and legal systems that can cover the injured at work, but would work-related injuries incurred overseas be covered by Australian workplace injury laws?

 YES, it is possible.
-But this will require an examination of how an injury occurred, and play the rules rigorously with some set of time limitations.
+But this will require an examination on how an injury occurred, and play the rules rigorously with some set of time limitations.

 What can you claim?